londonmeanswild/CS376/design-manifesto.md

 2. For a conversation of the ethics around representation and classification, feel free to send me an email.
 Or, until 12/21/2018, swing by WCMA's [The Field is the World](https://wcma.williams.edu/the-field-is-the-world-williams-hawai%CA%BBi-and-material-histories-in-the-making/) exhibit.
 3. In understanding the experiences of our users, I needed to remember that concrete experiences create meaning for individuals and communities;  it's important to maintain dialogue between co-researchers in order to constantly assess the accuracy of our representations, interpretations, and iterations; community member engagement is key to ensuring each iteration is done with the end user (our co-researcher), in mind; knower adequacy depended on my team's collective perspectives and experiences, as well as our understanding of our privilege as designers.
 4. Refining my ability to look back and identify opportunities for change is an extremely valuable takeaway.
+5. Case in point, I've rewritten and edited this section five times so far.